Abortion rights advocates sue Texas over 6-week abortion ban | Law-Order

 The federal lawsuit filed Tuesday argues that abortion providers and staff could be forced to defend hundreds of "vigilante enforcement lawsuits" under the law and would consequently "accrue catastrophic financial liability" and "suffer profound harm to their property, business, reputations and a deprivation of their own constitutional rights."
 "If this oppressive law takes effect, it will decimate abortion access in Texas-and that’s exactly what it is designed to do," Nancy Northup, president of the Center for Reproductive Rights, said in a statement.

 The lawsuit targets state court judges, county clerks, the attorney general and state medical officials and asks that the federal court prevent those entities from enforcing the law or accepting citizen lawsuits.
-"We're confident in the innovative and carefully drafted nature of the Texas heartbeat act that it will be upheld and go into effect in September," Texas Right to Life's senior legislative associate Rebecca Parma said.
-The anti-abortion advocacy group's East Chapter director is named as a defendant in the suit.
+The director of Right to Life of East Texas is also named as a defendant.
+"We're confident in the innovative and carefully drafted nature of the Texas heartbeat act that it will be upheld and go into effect in September," said Rebecca Parma, senior legislative associate for Texas Right to Life, another state anti-abortion group.

 Governor Greg Abbott signed the bill and celebrated its passage in a video posted on Facebook.
 "Our creator endowed us with the right to life, and yet millions of children lose their right to life every year because of abortion.
 In Texas we work to save those lives."
 Abbott said.